In the digital retail world, trends seem to come and go at the drop of a hat. But there's perhaps no trend that's more consistent than counterfeits.

 The removal process for any counterfeit item requires both investigation as well as justifying liability, however.
 Counterfeiters can disappear overnight without a trace, leaving behind a trail of spoofed IP addresses and fake contact information.

 Amazon's Fight Against Global Counterfeiting

-It's not hard to see the report as what Amazon has claimed to be “the continuation of a personal vendetta” on behalf of the Trump administration—a heated exchange which infamously included a 2018 suggestion to the US Postal Service to double shipping charges for Amazon packages.
+It's not hard to see the report as what Amazon has claimed to be “the continuation of a personal vendetta” on behalf of the Trump administration—a heated exchange which infamously included the former President's 2018 suggestion to the US Postal Service to double shipping charges for Amazon packages.

-In addition to the establishment of a Counterfeit Crimes Unit (which they've claimed has blocked over 6 billion suspected bad listings since its establishment in 2019) and Project Zero, they've filed several high profile federal lawsuits against both individuals and group entities on charges ranging from intellectual property violation to bribery and wire fraud; while internationally, they recently announced their partnership in an initiative known as Operation Fulfilled Action, which will be working with US Customs and Border Protections to help staunch the flow of fraudulent goods into the country.
+In addition to the establishment of a Counterfeit Crimes Unit (which they've claimed has blocked over 6 billion suspected bad listings since its establishment in 2019) and Project Zero, they've filed several high profile federal lawsuits against both individuals and group entities on charges ranging from violation of intellectual property rights to bribery and wire fraud; while internationally, they recently announced their partnership in an initiative known as Operation Fulfilled Action, which will be working with US Customs and Border Protections to help staunch the flow of counterfeit items into the country.

-As counterfeiters continue to develop even more sophisticated techniques of masking their activities, both digital marketplaces and individual sellers are at their relative mercy unless they are vigilant in monitoring for any fraudulent activity.
+As counterfeiters continue to develop even more sophisticated techniques of masking their activities, both digital marketplaces and individual sellers are at their mercy unless they are vigilant in monitoring for any fraudulent activity.

-Online commerce developed at a remarkable speed in 2020.
-So has online fraud.
+Online commerce may have developed at a remarkable speed in 2020.
+But so has online fraud.